opencv/opencv/modules/imgproc/doc/filtering.rst

-The function is a convenience function that retrieves the horizontal sum primitive filter with :ocv:func:`getRowSumFilter` , vertical sum filter with :ocv:func:`getColumnSumFilter` , constructs new :ocv:func:`FilterEngine` , and passes both of the primitive filters there.
+The function is a convenience function that retrieves the horizontal sum primitive filter with :ocv:func:`getRowSumFilter` , vertical sum filter with :ocv:func:`getColumnSumFilter` , constructs new :ocv:class:`FilterEngine` , and passes both of the primitive filters there.
 The constructed filter engine can be used for image filtering with normalized or unnormalized box filter.

 The function itself is used by
 :ocv:func:`blur` and